-e.
-No schedule may:

-- (1) increase costs of operation

-- (2) increase current complement

-- (3) affect the Employer's ability to meet criteria for accreditation and/or certification

-- (4) adversely impact the efficiency of affected operations, nor standards of service - (5) contain an unreasonable number of work schedules
+- e.
+No schedule may: - (1) increase costs of operation - (2) increase current complement - (3) affect the Employer's ability to meet criteria for accreditation and/or certification - (4) adversely impact the efficiency of affected operations, nor standards of service - (5) contain an unreasonable number of work schedules

 The Employer may cancel an alternate work schedule, schedule providing for every other weekend off or flextime schedule upon a minimum of 15 days notice to the Union, when the Employer reasonably determines that the purpose or conditions set forth above are not being met or that the criteria used to initiate the alternate work schedule, schedule providing for every other weekend off or flextime schedule have materially changed.
 If the Union submits the Employer's cancellation of a schedule to the resolution process described above, the burden of proof shall be on the Employer.
+Templates for alternate work schedules and flex time schedules are provided at Appendix J.